dmitribodiu/90-days-challenge/architecture.md

 ## Properties
 1. Agility - low
-    Cumbersome to make changes because of a monolithic nature of the pattern.
+    Cumbersome to make changes because of monolithic nature of the pattern.
 2. Ease of deployment - low
     Deployment may become an issue for larger apps.
     `Bad for CI pipeline`.